apache/iotdb/docs/UserGuide/Maintenance-Tools/Metric-Tool.md

 ![Apache IoTDB Dashboard](https://github.com/apache/iotdb-bin-resources/blob/main/docs/UserGuide/System%20Tools/Metrics/dashboard.png)

+How to get Apache IoTDB Dashboard:

-You can obtain the json files of Dashboards corresponding to different iotdb versions in the grafana-metrics-example folder.
+1. You can obtain the json files of Dashboards corresponding to different iotdb versions in the grafana-metrics-example folder.
+2. You can visit [Grafana Dashboard official website](https://grafana.com/grafana/dashboards/), search for `Apache IoTDB Dashboard` and use

 When creating Grafana, you can select the json file you just downloaded to `Import` and select the corresponding target data source for Apache IoTDB Dashboard.